 People with systems succeed because they are consistently focusing on the foundational tasks and steps to get to their goals.

-If you are ready to start creating your systems, I ‘ve created a planner that helps you do just that.
-One chapter of the planner is completely focused on creating rules, routines, and workflow checklists to help you.
+If you are ready to start creating your systems, I’ve created a workbook that helps you do just that.
+One section of the workbook is completely focused on creating rules, routines, and workflow checklists to help you.

 - Create routines to plan more effectively daily